Jessie C. Methven

-Jessie Cunningham Methven (1854 - 15 February 1917) was a Scottish campaigner for women's suffrage.
+Jessie Cunningham Methven (1854 – 15 February 1917) was a Scottish campaigner for women's suffrage.
 She was honorary secretary of the Edinburgh National Society for Women's Suffrage from the mid 1890s until 1906.
+In that role, She corresponded regularly with national and local newspapers across Scotland on the subject of women's suffrage.
 She subsequently joined the more militant Women's Social and Political Union and described herself as an "independent socialist".
+Methven took part in suffragette protests and was arrested for breaking windows in London in 1911.
+She wrote an article for The Suffragette newspaper, the weekly newspaper of the WSPU, entitled Women's Suffrage in the Past, A Record of Betrayal which reflected on the history of the women's suffrage movement in Britain.

 Early life

 Jessie Cunningham Methven was born in Edinburgh in 1854 to Janet Allan and Thomas Methven.
 She resided at 25 Great King Street, Edinburgh throughout her life with her sisters Helen and Minnie and brother Henry, a seed merchant.
 The 1901 census records her as "living on own means".
-In 1885 her mother hosted a "drawing room meeting" of the Edinburgh National Society for Women's Suffrage, which Methven went on to become secretary of.
+In 1885 her mother hosted a "drawing room meeting" of the Edinburgh National Society for Women's Suffrage, which Methven later went on to become secretary of.

 Campaign for women's suffrage

 Methven campaigned for women's suffrage for many years and has been described as "a very active worker for the cause".
-As honorary secretary of the Edinburgh National Society for Women's Suffrage, she was a prolific writer to newspapers and local councils to raise awareness and support for women's suffrage.
+As honorary secretary of the Edinburgh National Society for Women's Suffrage, she was a prolific writer to newspapers and local authorities to raise awareness and support for women's suffrage.
 She raised funds, organised petitions and took part in peaceful demonstrations as a suffragist.
-She latterly became disillusioned with this approach, and joined the more militant Women's Social and Political Union in 1906.
+She latterly became disillusioned with this approach, and joined the more militant Women's Social and Political Union (WSPU) in 1906.
 She participated in suffragette protests and was arrested in London in 1911.